 - 21.3.4.
 The Bowler's end umpire shall then: - 21.3.4.1.
 The over shall, if applicable, be completed by another Bowler, who shall neither have bowled the previous over or part thereof nor be allowed to bowl any part of the next over. - 21.3.4.2.
-The Bowler thus suspended shall not bowl again in that innings. - 21.3.4.3. inform the Batters at the wicket and, as soon as practicable, the Captain of the batting side of the reason for this action. - 21.3.5.
+The Bowler thus suspended shall not bowl again for the rest of the series/tournament. - 21.3.4.3. inform the Batters at the wicket and, as soon as practicable, the Captain of the batting side of the reason for this action. - 21.3.5.
 The umpires together shall report the occurrence as soon as possible after the match to the ECN Match Referee, who shall take such action as is considered appropriate against the Bowler concerned.